Recommended evidence-based resources: Systematic reviews, clinical guidelines and toolkits

 - Implementing what works

 - a collection of high-level evidence on reducing harm from falls

-- evidence and an overview of the Health Quality & Safety Commission’s 10 Topics on reducing harm from falls.
+- evidence, and an overview, of the Health Quality & Safety Commission’s 10 Topics in reducing harm from falls.
 These contain more detailed information by topic, which will be updated approximately every three years, and are intended as professional development exercises

 - recent literature of interest relevant to anyone working to reduce harm from falls, which will be updated annually.

 This page will be updated annually.
-Please contact us if there is a readily available resource you’d like us to include.
+Please contact us if there is a readily available resource you’d like us to consider including.

 The information in this page supports the following high-level recommendations.

 - Perform a multifactorial assessment for an older person’s risk of falling, ideally including assessment for: